 Citizens Beyond Coal

-The installation features five 3D printed statues, made from 3D scans of people in communities from Alcudia, Spain; North Rhine-Westphalia, Germany; the Jiu Valley, Romania; and Silesia, Poland – the heart of coal country where COP24 is happening this year.
+The installation featured five 3D printed statues, made from 3D scans of people in communities from Alcudia, Spain; North Rhine-Westphalia, Germany; the Jiu Valley, Romania; and Silesia, Poland – the heart of coal country where COP24 took place in December 2018.”

 Cologne Paediatrician Christian Doering, like many of his small patients, is exposed to air pollution from RWE coal plants.
 He’s concerned about how this pollution contributes not only to poor air quality in Cologne, but in the region and beyond, as pollutants such as ultrafine particles can travel long distances. >> Read More

 Josep Alonso Aguiló is a lawyer, and a resident of Alcudia, Mallorca, Spain, home to Endesa’s Es Murterar coal plant in Alcudia.
 He has campaigned against the plant since before it was built in 1976, and has been forced to live with the coal dust and its health impacts ever since. >> Read More

 Alicja Zdziechiewicz, a local literature teacher of 17 years, is one of the most active locals in opposition to PGE’s new coal mine in Imielin, Poland.
 “We are opposing a looting economy, we want to protect the environment and live in peace in our green city.
 I took the megaphone in my hand and I had to make it work.” >> Read More